ornj/seamless-polyfill/README.md

 #Seamless Polyfill

-An experimental Javascript polyfill for the HTML5 iframe's seamless attribute.
+A Javascript polyfill for the HTML5 iframe's seamless attribute.

 This is an experimental polyfill for the [iframe seamless attribute](http://www.w3.org/TR/2011/WD-html5-20110525/the-iframe-element.html#attr-iframe-seamless, 'W3C iframe') which does not currently have much support amongst stable browsers.
 In order to